-Carbon steel is an alloy of iron and a carbon content of 2.1%.
-It makes a carbon steel knife much sharper than other steel knives, but also harder to maintain sharpness.
+Carbon steel is an alloy of iron with a carbon content of 0.6% or higher.
+It makes a carbon steel knife much sharper than other steel knives, but also more susceptible to rust.

 Now that that’s out of the way let’s get to the nitty-gritty of carbon steel knife care.

 What will cause a carbon steel knife to get dull?

 There are many reasons why carbon steel knives can appear dull, but the most common reason is the formation of rust.
 Now you probably know that rust is Iron (III)oxide, but how does it form on your knife?
 The short explanation is the iron on your blade reacts with oxygen and moisture in the atmosphere to form rust.

 It’s easy to confuse rust for patina.
 Note that rust speeds up the corrosion of your knife and destroys it.
 Therefore, it should be removed immediately (more on this later).
 Rust forms a thick orange-brown layer on your knife.